 Sexual abuse happens more frequently than many imagine.
 According to the National Consumer Voice for Quality Long-Term Care, more than 800 allegations of sexual abuse in nursing homes were made in 2016.
 And these are only reported cases.
 Many family members never hear a word about sexual abuse because their loved one is too ashamed to report it.

-At Brezina Law, our Knoxville sexual abuse attorney represent nursing home residents and their families in legal actions to protect their rights to dignity and safety.
+At Atkins Brezina, PLLC, our Knoxville sexual abuse attorney represent nursing home residents and their families in legal actions to protect their rights to dignity and safety.
 Sexual abuse is always unwarranted, and a nursing home could face serious legal consequences.
 Let us help you today.

 Types of Sexual Abuse